top of page

 Show Premiere

-Into the Woods premiered at the Old Globe Theatre in San Diego, California, on December 4, 1986 and ran for 50 performances under the direction of James Lapine.
+Into the Woods premiered at the Old Globe Theatre in San Diego, California in 1986 and ran for 50 performances under the direction of James Lapine.
 Many of the performers from that production appeared in the Broadway cast as well.
 The show evolved over its run, and the most notable change was the addition of the song "No One Is Alone" in the middle of the run.

 Original Broadway Production